-Every invention was first just an idea - someone's good idea.
+Every invention began as an idea - someone's good idea.
 That's how they ALL begin.
 A sudden inspiration, or a well-thought-out solution, all those good ideas somehow got turned into something useful.
 Of course, not every good idea becomes an actual invention.
 And in fact, many of the good ones don't even get off the drawing board.
 But every invention that does get off that drawing board, has an interesting story behind it.

 The story of the Drummer's Wing Nut Wrench, begins in the 1980’s out of sheer necessity.
 My name is Doug Berglund, and this is the story of the wrench.